Ab Wright

-Albert Owen "Ab" Wright (November 16, 1905 – May 23, 1995) was a professional baseball outfielder and a National Football League running back.
+Albert Owen "Ab" Wright (November 16, 1905 – May 23, 1995) was an American professional baseball outfielder and a National Football League tailback.
 He went to college at Oklahoma State University, then played for the Frankford Yellow Jackets in the NFL in 1930.
 He then played two seasons in Major League Baseball, one for the Cleveland Indians in 1935, and one for the Boston Braves in 1944.
 He had an extensive minor league baseball career, lasting from 1928 until 1946.